 Google he said this week ban ads that promote stalkerware, spyware and other forms of surveillance that may be used to track third parties without their consent.

-The change was announced this week as part of an upcoming update to Google Ads policies, which will take effect next month, from August 11, 2020.
+Η was announced this week as part of an upcoming update to Google Ads policies that will go into effect next month, starting August 11, 2020.

 Examples of products and services that can no longer be promoted by advertisers through Google Ads include:

-- Spyware and technology used to closely monitor affiliates, such as software that can be used to track text, phone calls, or browsing history.
+• Spyware and technology used to closely monitor partners, such as software that can be used to monitor texts, phone calls or history s.

-- Promotion of commercially available surveillance equipment (cameras, sound recorders, cameras, baby cameras) for surveillance purposes.
+• Promotion of surveillance equipment (cameras, recorders , cameras, baby cameras) that are commercially available for the purpose of monitoring.

-Google has stated that private research services or products designed for parents to watch or their minor children will not be banned under this new policy and will still be allowed to advertise on its platform.
+Google stated that private research services or that are designed for parents to watch or their minor children will not be banned under this new policy and will still be allowed to be advertised on its platform.

-Offenders promoting stalkerware will receive a prenotice seven days, after which they will be in trouble if they don't remove the ads.
+Offenders promoting stalkerware will receive a seven-day notice, after which they will have problems if they do not remove the ads.

 Google's crackdown on stalkerware ads comes after the antivirus industry decided to add detections for stalkerware products to virus scanners.